Texas College falls hard in 81-19 struggle versus No. 25 Arizona Christian

-After snapping a 19-game winning streak last week, Texas College was looking to keep the wins rolling Saturday but couldn’t match No. 15 Arizona Christian University’s energy, falling hard at 81-19.
+NEW CHAPEL HILL — After snapping a 19-game winning streak last week, Texas College was looking to keep the wins rolling Saturday but couldn’t match No. 15 Arizona Christian University’s energy, falling 81-19.

 The Firestorm (5-2, 4-2 Sooner Athletic Conference) scored on every possession except their last one when they ran out the clock.
-Things were strong for Arizona Christian from the jump, skating to a 7-0 lead just one and a half minutes into the game and never looked back as they took on the Steers at Bulldog Stadium in Chapel Hill.
+Things were strong for Arizona Christian from the jump, skating to a 7-0 lead just one and a half minutes into the game and never looked back as they took on the Steers at Bulldog Stadium on the Chapel Hill High School campus.

 Of the 512 yards of total offense for Arizona Christian, 310 came on the ground with five Firestorm producing 42 yards or more.